tom-pytel/pfst/README.md

 `pfst` provides its own format-preserving operations for `AST` trees, but also allows the `AST` tree to be changed by anything else outside of its control and can then reconcile the changes with what it knows to preserve formatting where possible.
 It works by adding `FST` nodes to existing `AST` nodes as an `.f` attribute which keep extra structure information, the original source, and provide the interface to the format-preserving operations.

 The fact that it just extends existing `AST` nodes means that the `AST` tree can be used (and edited) as normal anywhere that `AST` is used, and later `unparse()` with formatting preserved where it can be.
-The degree to which formatting is preserved depends on how many operations are executed natively through `pfst` mechanisms and how well `FST.reconcile()` works for operations which are not.
+The degree to which formatting is preserved depends on how many operations are executed natively through `pfst` mechanisms and how well `FST.reconcile()` works for those operations which are not.

-API documentation and examples are in the `docs/` directory.
+Documentation, examples and API reference are in the `docs/` directory.

 # Install